 Folding

-This manufacturing phase of the walking-canes is indeed the most intriguing one due to its ingenuity.
-It consists of folding the tips of the wooden lengths softened in the boiling water with a metal bar (like in the hoop game), which is overlaid so as not to crack it during folding.
-This metal sheet is fixed with hoops and a screw.
-This process is performed around two cast iron moulds on the embers, using an iron spindle, which burns the cells on the inside of the wood to keep the curved shape (crosier).
+This stage of production of the cane is undoubtedly the one that arouses the most curiosity due to its originality, which consists of bending the ends of the strips of wood softened in boiling water, with the help of a metal bar (type of kite bow), which is attached to it. overlaps so it doesn't crack during folding.
+This metal plate is fixed with rings and a screw.
+This operation is carried out around two red-hot cast iron moulds, with the help of an iron spindle, thus burning the inner cells of the wood, so that the curved shape is maintained (crack).

 The walking-cane is removed from this bending bench, keeping one of the moulds on the inside and the metal plate and one of the hoops on the outside.
 A clamp is attached to tighten the curvature.
 This step allows for the water to dry and the wood to tighten slightly more, so the walking-cane stays closed for good.